Selling a house

 It might be cheaper to build an extension or convert your attic, than selling.

-Our guide to home improvement has more information about work you can do to your home.
+Our home improvement guide has more information about work you can do to your home.

 Should I rent out my home instead?